varunchitre15/android_kernel_samsung_janice/README.md

-Kernel Source for Samsung Galaxy S Advance (GT-I9070)
+This is DroidAdvance+ Kernel Source repository for Samsung Galaxy S Advance (GT-I9070) DroidAdvance+ is Team Project for Kernel development for GT-I9070
 =============================

  Compiling the source: